 He made every attempt to try and dominate the discussion, proving to be an inept listener.
 Only hearing certain parts of what I said segued into judgments about me before I was finished speaking.
 He was the master at crafting the skill of pretending to listen while simultaneously thinking of what to say next.
 I guess when you’re preoccupied with yourself and your own thoughts, you block out words that are uninteresting and hard to understand, all while he casually scrolling through Facebook.
 Yeah, is another skillset in his repertoire.

 My words were always reconstructed in accordance with his beliefs or needs.
 He missed much of what I was trying to say and half the time I was too exhausted to meticulously repeat myself.

-An effective listening occurs when your partner listens carefully, empathetically, and with an open mind, trying to put himself in your shoes.
+Effective listening occurs when your partner listens carefully, empathetically, and with an open mind, trying to put himself in your shoes.
 He should give you his full attention and never interrupt while you are conveying your thoughts and emotions.

 Their Survival Resets On Their Skill Of Fooling Those Willing To Believe

 A covert narcissist thrives on being something they are not.
 Patient.
 Altruistic.
 Self-less.
 Kind.
 Empathetic.
 Wise.
 Connected.
-They have not a problem getting what they need in life so long as they continue to re-create this false self.
+They have not a single problem getting what they need in life so long as they continue to re-create this false self.
 This facade works for them and they get what they want.
 Being able to fool and deceive serves as fuel for the fire.